tueimage/8dm50-machine-learning/README.md

 ## Learning objectives

 After completing the course, the student will be able to:
-* Recognize how machine learning methods can be used to solve problems in medical imaging and computational biology.
+* Recognise how machine learning methods can be used to solve problems in medical imaging and computational biology.
 * Comprehend the basic principles of machine learning.
 * Implement and use machine learning methods.
 * Design experimental setups for training and evaluation of machine learning models.